unicode-org/conformance/README.md

 added to use the test driver framework.

 One goal of this work is an easy-to-use framework for verifying that an implementation of ICU functions agrees with the required behavior.
-When a DDTupdate_README tet passes, it a strong indication that output is consistent across platforms.
+When a test passes in all implementations, it's a strong indication that results are consistent across platforms.

 A second goal is to find issues in particular implementations of ICU functions.
 This is facilitated by generating data from CLDR (in most cases) or